Planning Survey And Evaluation Question And Answers

 Implementation:

-• It is the process of putting the plan into operation
+• Implementation is the process of putting the plan into operation

-• It involves individuals, organizations & the community
+• Implementation involves individuals, organizations, and the community

 • Monitoring refers to the maintenance of an ongoing watch over the activities of a health service